michalc/OpenTTDLab/README.md

 ## Plotting results

 OpenTTD does not require any particular library for plotting results.
 However, [pandas](https://pandas.pydata.org/) and [Plotly Express](https://plotly.com/python/plotly-express/) are common options for plotting from Python.
-For example if you have a `results` object from `run_experiment` as in the above example, the following code
+For example if you have a `results` object from `run_experiments` as in the above example, the following code

 ```python
 import pandas as pd